monalisasabina/Phase-1-Project/README.md

 ## INSTALLATION
-  The application is should be opened in a web browser.
-Please use this link to access the application:
+  To open this application you must use web browser(e.g Google Chrome) and then use this link to access the application: